 - Kansas Environmental Information Management System (KEIMS) – permit application and compliance report portal

-Calculating facility-wide equipment or manufacturing process potential to emit (PTE) is the most important part of an air quality compliance program.
-This page provides tools (in Microsoft Excel format) designed to assist in estimating its PTE from various operations.
+Calculating the facility-wide or process-specific potential to emit (PTE) is the most important part of an air quality compliance program.
+This page provides tools (in Microsoft Excel format) designed to assist in estimating the PTE from various operations.
 Learn more about emissions tools

 Open burning in Kansas is regulated by the KDHE Bureau of Air and permits are obtained from KDHE district offices and local agency air programs.
-This page includes open burning FAQs, informational handouts, forms and links to additional resources.
+Learn more about open burning, including FAQs, informational handouts, forms and links to additional resources.